Boulder County Farmers Market names new executive director

-The Boulder County Farmers Market Board of Directors has named Mackenzie Sehkle as the market’s new executive director.
+The Boulder County Farmers Market Board of Directors has named Mackenzie Sehlke as the market’s new executive director.

 She replaces former executive director Brian Coppom, who left in October to take a job with the Colorado Department of Agriculture.
 Nancy Coppom, the market’s finance director, has been serving as the interim executive director.

-Note: Editor’s note: This article has been update to correct the spelling of Mackenzie Sehlke’s name.